-The GHF was launched in 2006 in conjunction with the 150th anniversary of its parent organization- the Hospitals of the University of Geneva (HUG), marking a long-term commitment to the provision of health care, research, and training both locally and internationally.
-Nowadays co-organized by the University of Geneva, it is drawing on Geneva’s specific mandate as a host city to international organizations and its fertile global health environment, the GHF has capitalized on both the HUG’s and the Faculty of Medicine’s pre-existing international health cooperation activities developed over more than two decades, as well as on its network of important actors in the field of global health and humanitarian action.
+The GHF was launched in 2006 in conjunction with the 150th anniversary of its parent organization – the Geneva University Hospitals (HUG), marking a long-term commitment to the provision of health care, research, and training both locally and internationally.
+Nowadays co-organized by the University of Geneva, it is drawing on Geneva’s specific mandate as a host city to international organizations and its fertile global health environment.
+The GHF capitalizes on both the HUG’s and the Faculty of Medicine’s pre-existing international health cooperation activities developed over more than two decades, as well as on its network of important actors in the field of global health and humanitarian action.

 What Has Been The Thematic Focus Of The Geneva Health Forum?

 Held biannually, the GHF is an international conference that keeps the pulse on the global health agenda with the specific aim of helping bridge the gap between policy and practice.